thetianshuhuang/thetianshuhuang.github.io/docs/index.md

 <img src="/assets/profile.jpg" align="left" style="width: calc(min(300px, 40%));"></img>

-I am a PhD student co-advised by [Anthony Rowe][?] and [Carlee Joe-Wong][?] at the Department of [Electrical and Computer Engineering](https://www.ece.cmu.edu/) at Carnegie Mellon University.
+I am a PhD student co-advised by [Anthony Rowe][?] and [Carlee Joe-Wong][?] at the Department of [Electrical and Computer Engineering](https://www.ece.cmu.edu/) at Carnegie Mellon University, and achieved All But Dissertation status in August 2025.
 Previously, I obtained my B.S. in Electrical Engineering at the University of Texas at Austin in May 2021, where I worked on Learning to Optimize with [Atlas Wang][?].

 My research interest lies broadly in learning for cyber-physical systems &mdash; applying machine learning to systems in ways that leverage both data-driven learning techniques and a low-level understanding of system properties &mdash; and taking a systems approach to machine learning.
-I consider myself to be applied ML generalist, and [my work](research.md) draws from techniques across statistics and machine learning literature to solve problems from several different domains.
+While my current work focuses on [radar perception](research.md#thesis), I consider myself to be an applied ML generalist, with [my prior work](research.md) drawing from techniques across statistics and machine learning literature to tackle problems from several different domains.

 Please contact me at <a href="mailto:tianshu2@andrew.cmu.edu">tianshu2@andrew.cmu.edu</a>.
-You can find my GitHub page [here](https://github.com/thetianshuhuang); I also have a [photography page](photography.md).
+In addition to my [research](research.md) and [open-source](open-source.md) portfolio, you can find my Google Scholar page [here](https://scholar.google.com/citations?user=ZcVpdxQAAAAJ) and my GitHub page [here](https://github.com/thetianshuhuang); I also have a [photography page](photography.md).

 ## Research Gallery